mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 # Getting started with web-ext

-`web-ext` is a command line tool designed to speed up various parts of the extension development process, making development faster and easier.
+`web-ext` is a command line tool designed to make development faster and easier.
 This article explains how to install and use `web-ext`.

 {% endcapture %}
 {% include modules/page-hero.liquid,